momin37/Weather-App/README.md

    npm install

-### Set Up OpenWeatherMap API Key
+### Set Up WeatherApi API Key

-1. Sign up for a free account on [OpenWeatherMap](https://openweathermap.org/) if you don't have one.
+1. Sign up for a free account on [WeatherApi](https://www.weatherapi.com/signup.aspx) if you don't have one.

 2. Obtain your API key from OpenWeatherMap.